k1tzu/ESP32_watering_system/README.md

 # ESP32-watering-system
-Automatic watering system based on ESP32 with remote control via web server
+Automatic plants watering system using the data from soil sensor.
+Based on ESP32.
+With the possiblity to remote control and monitor via web server.